Hinduism in Pakistan: Pakistan Army

-In Pakistani law and politics
+In politics

+As per the data from the Election Commission of Pakistan, as of 2022 there were a total of 2.21 million Hindu voters.
+Hindu voters were 49% of the total in Umerkot and 46% in Tharparkar in 2018.
+According to estimates in religious minorities in Pakistan's elections, Hindus have a population of 50,000 or more in 11 districts.
+All of these are in Sindh except the Rahim Yar Khan District in Punjab.

 The Constitution's Article 51(2A) provides 10 reserved seats for non-Muslims in the National Assembly, 23 reserved seats for non-Muslims in the four provincial assemblies under Article 106 and four seats for non-Muslims in the Senate of Pakistan.
 Conventionally, Hindus were allotted 4 or 5 seats.

 The number of national Assembly seats were increased from 207 in 1997, to 332 in 2002.
 But the number of non-Muslim reserved seats were not increased from 10.
 Similarly, the number of seats in Provincial Assembly of Sindh and Punjab were increased from 100 to 159 and 240 to 363 respectively, but the non-Muslim reserved seats were not increased.
 Although a bill for increasing minorities' seats was introduced by Ramesh Kumar Vankwani, it was not passed.
 Political parties Jamiat Ulema-e-Islam (F) party is against giving reserved seats for minorities.

-In 1980s Zia ul-Haq introduced a system under which non-Muslims could vote for only candidates of their own religion.
+In 1980s Zia ul-Haq introduced a system under which non-Muslims could vote for only candidates of their own religion on separate electorates for Hindus and Christians, a policy originally proposed by Islamic leader Abul A'la Maududi.
 Seats were reserved for minorities in the national and provincial assemblies.
 Government officials stated that the separate electorates system is a form of affirmative action designed to ensure minority representation, and that efforts are underway to achieve a consensus among religious minorities on this issue, but critics argued that under this system Muslim candidates no longer had any incentive to pay attention to the minorities.
 Hindu community leader Sudham Chand protested against the system but was murdered.
 In 1999, Pakistan abolished this system.

 Hindus and other minorities achieved a rare political victory in 2002 with the removal of separate electorates for Muslims and non-Muslims.
 The separate electorate system had marginalized non-Muslims by depriving them of adequate representation in the assemblies.
 The Pakistan Hindu Welfare Association was active by convening a national conference on the issue in December 2000.
 And in 2001, Hindus, Christians, and Ahmadis successfully conducted a partial boycott of the elections, culminating in the abolishment of the separate electorate system in 2002.
 This allowed religious minorities to vote for mainstream seats in the National and Provincial assemblies, rather than being confined to voting for only minority seats.
 Despite the victory, however, Hindus still remain largely disenfranchised.

-In 2006, Ratna Bhagwandas Chawla became the first Hindu woman elected to the Senate of Pakistan.
-Although there is reservation of seats for women in Pakistan National Assembly, not a single seat was allotted for non-Muslim women till 2018.
-In 2018 a Hindu woman, Krishna Kumari Kohli, became the first non-Muslim woman to win a women's reserved seat in the Senate of Pakistan.